Monoidal categories, representation gap and cryptography: Introduction

 \subsection{Representation gap in some diagrammatic monoids}

 Let us take the opportunity to recall some diagrammatic monoids which we will discuss in this paper.
-All of these will be very familiar to the reader with background in quantum algebra, quantum topology and alike.
+All of these will be very familiar to the reader with background in quantum algebra, quantum topology and alike, but they also are prominent examples in monoid theory.

 We will be very brief and details and references will follow in the main text.
 We also indicate whether these monoids might be useful for cryptography in the sense of having substantial (semisimple) representation gaps or only big faithful representations.